Dynamic Adversarial Resource Allocation: the dDAB Game: Reachable Sets and Required Sets

 Define $\vx^{(\ell)}_{t+1} = \hatK^{(\ell)} \x_t$ to be the state achieved by propagating $\x_t$ with the extreme action $\hatK^{(\ell)}$.
 Then, the convex hull of these vertices gives us the polytope $\RSet(\x_t) = \convexhull{\{\vx_{t+1}^{(\ell)}\}_{\ell=1}^{|\hatcalK|}}$, which describes the set of states that the \defender{} at $\x_t$ can achieve at the next time step. \end{proof}

-\figref{fig:demo-reachable-set} presents an example of the reachable set for a three-node graph.
-For discrete resources (robots) as illustrated in \figref{fig:demo-reachable-set}(a), the \defender{} is able to achieve any discrete state (black dots) is are contained in the reachable set.
+\figref{fig:example} presents an example of the reachable set for a three-node graph.
+For discrete resources (robots) as illustrated in \figref{fig:example}(a), the \defender{} is able to achieve any discrete state (black dots) is are contained in the reachable set.

 Using the same argument, we can compute the \attacker{} reachable set via $\RSet(\y_t) = \convexhull{\{\vy^{(r)}_{t+1}\}_r}$, where the vertices are given by $\vy^{(r)}_{t+1} = \hatF^{(r)} \y_t$ for $r=1,2,...,|\hatF|$.